basaldella/basaldella.github.io/bio.md

 <div role="tabpanel" class="tab-pane active" id="english" markdown="1">
 ## About me

 Hello, I am Marco Basaldella.
-I'm a research associate at the [Language and Technology Lab](http://ltl.mml.cam.ac.uk/) at the University of Cambridge.
-My research interests lie in the fields of machine learning and natural language processing; right now, I am particularly interested in the intersection between the two, thanks to the new exciting opportunities offered by deep learning.
-I have [Medium blog](https://medium.com/@basaldella.marco) <b>(in Italian)</b> where I occasionally write about AI in an hopefully accessible way, and I also like to talk about my research in public (for example you can see me [here](https://www.youtube.com/watch?v=nBZXQgXZN8A), speaking at TedX Varese).

-Before...
+I work as Applied Scientist at Amazon Alexa in Cambridge, where I work on Semantic Parsing, Knowledge Base Question Answering, and Entity Linking, and I am also Affiliated Lecturer at the  [Language and Technology Lab](http://ltl.mml.cam.ac.uk/) at the University of Cambridge.
+I also occasionally write about artificial intelligence (in Italian) on my [Medium blog](https://medium.com/@basaldella.marco) or on my LinkedIn.
+You can see me [here](https://www.youtube.com/watch?v=nBZXQgXZN8A), speaking at TedX Varese (Italian again).

+Previously...

+- From 2018 to 2021, I was a postdoc at the [Language and Technology Lab](http://ltl.mml.cam.ac.uk/) at the University of Cambridge, where I worked on Natural Language Processing methods for health applications (also called BioNLP);
-- In 2016, I was a visiting researcher at the University of Zurich, at the [Institute for Computational Linguistics](https://www.uzh.ch/cmsssl/cl/) for a couple of months
+- In 2016, I was a visiting researcher at the University of Zurich, at the [Institute for Computational Linguistics](https://www.uzh.ch/cmsssl/cl/) for a couple of months;
-- I was a research associate at the University of Udine, where I obtained my PhD working in the [Artificial Intelligence Laboratory](http://ailab.uniud.it)
+- I was a research associate at the University of Udine, where I obtained my PhD working in the [Artificial Intelligence Laboratory](http://ailab.uniud.it);
-- I worked as a developer for some local companies during my bachelors and masters
+- I worked as a developer for some local companies during my bachelors and masters;
-- I made some apps for Windows Phone, that made <a href="images/downloads.JPG">a couple of millions downloads</a> before Microsoft decided to dump the OS
+- I made some apps for Windows Phone, that made <a href="images/downloads.JPG">a couple of millions downloads</a> before Microsoft decided to dump the OS;
-- I was a Microsoft Student Partner for many years
+- I was a Microsoft Student Partner for many years;
+- I was among the founders of the Cambridge Chapter of <a href="https://airicerca.org/">AIRIcerca</a>, a worldwide association of Italian scientists and researchers;
-- I was among the founders of the FabLab of my hometown
+- I was among the founders of the FabLab of my hometown;
-- I was one of the organizers of the Open Source Day (former Linux Day) of my hometown
+- I was one of the organizers of the Open Source Day (former Linux Day) of my hometown;
-- I was president of AsCI (Associazione Cultura Informatica, literally Association for the Computer Science Culture), a student association at my university that organized the Open Source/Linux Day
+- I was president of AsCI (Associazione Cultura Informatica, literally Association for the Computer Science Culture), a student association at my university that organized the Open Source/Linux Day.

 ## Publications
 </div>